Skip to main content

 Islanding (default)

 When the grid drops, the battery shuts off too.
-This is required by G98 / G99 anti-islanding regulation for engineer safety.
-No backup, but no extra cost either.
+G98 / G99 anti-islanding regulation requires this for engineer safety.
+No backup, but the battery still cuts your bills every other day of the year.

-- Outages in your area are rare and short.
+• Worth it if Outages in your area are rare and short, and bill savings are your main goal.

 EPS (essentials)